benlesh/RxEmber/README.md

 A way to get around this is by having a property that returns a "switched" Observable.
 The technicals of this, is that you have an Observable of Observables, and you `.switch()` to the latest observable supplied.

-The code looks (somewhat) like this:
+The code to duplicate the example above looks (somewhat) like this:

 ```js
 myInputProperty: function(key, value) {